uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-issuer.md

 }
 ```

+# Development

-Instructions for the development ... -> Link to issuer repo
+Instructions for the development of this component can be found in the repository.